microsoft/onnxruntime/docs/PyOp.md

         r1, r2 = H + N, N + E
         return r1, r2
 ```
-Before inferencing, copy mymodule.py into Python system path, then set PYTHONHOME as environment variable properly.
+Finally, copy mymodule.py into one of the Python sys path, and do referencing with onnxruntime.

-Finally, inference model.onnx with onnxruntime, Multi_1 and Multi_2 will each be instantiated with compute function triggered.
+## PYTHONHOME
+On windows, please set PYTHONHOME before inferencing.
+It should point to the path where python is installed.
+For example:
+C:\Python37 or C:\ProgramData\Anaconda3\envs\myconda1 if it is in conda

 ## Supported Data Types
 TensorProto.BOOL,